MBB200291/grabatonce/README.md

-# Grab at Once!
+# Grab them at Once!

-Chrome extension that allow downloading files in one go.
+A chrome extension allow downloading files in one go.

 ## Usage